WebOrigami/docs/src/content/pattern/sharing.md

 ## Pick a representation that works, change it later if necessary

-The async tree pattern in general, and the Graph Origami core library in particular, make it fairly easy to start on a development problem.
+The async tree pattern in general, and the Graph Origami async-tree library in particular, make it fairly easy to start on a development problem.
 You can pick a data representation that's good enough to get started, knowing that you have the flexibility to change that representation later.

 When working with async trees, it's often useful to deliberately start with a simplified tree and change it later.
 For example: